 The degree of freedom to maneuver is considered to be the most important quality in rating level of service.
 The superior driver condition, level of service A, with no or little restrictions in maneuverability due to presence of other vehicles, is given the value 1.0.
 Level of service F, with extremely bad driver conditions due to forced flow, is given the value 0.05.
 The other levels of service will be somewhere in between these two extremes.
 Level of service B gives the driver reasonable freedom to choose speed and lane, and there is little restriction due to other drivers.
 For this reason, this level of service is rated 0.90.
 Level of service E, with volumes near the capacity of the highway, represents driving conditions wherein the individual driver has very little or no freedom to choose his own speed.
-Compared to the index for level of service A, this driving condition is rated 0.25, thereby, assuming that the conditions under level of service A generally can be judged four times better than the conditions between level of service E and level of service E. The indices chosen are 0.75 and 0.5 for level of service C and D respectively.
+Compared to the index for level of service A, this driving condition is rated 0.25, thereby assuming that the conditions under level of service E generally can be judged four times better than the conditions under level of service E. Levels of service C and D represent the conditions between level of service B and level of service E. The indices chosen are 0.75 and 0.5 for level of service C and D respectively.